-- Usually, k-Means converges quite fast - Reasonable complexity: O(lknm) - Let I be the number of iterations - Assignment: nk distance computations with O(m) each - New centers: Summing up n vectors of size m in k partitions - L can be (exponentially) large, but in is small in practice (<100) - Choosing the "right" start points is important - k-Means is a greedy heuristic and only finds local optima - Option 1: Start several times with different start points - Option 2: Compute hierarchical clustering on small random sample and choose cluster centers as start points ("Buckshot" algorithm) - How to choose k? - Try for different k and compare quality score(s)
+- Usually, k-Means converges quite fast - Reasonable complexity: O(lknm) - Let I be the number of iterations - Assignment: nk distance computations with O(m) each - New centers: Summing up n vectors of size m in k partitions - I is in principle unbounded, but small in practice (<100) - Choosing the "right" start points is important - k-Means is a greedy heuristic and only finds local optima - Option 1: Start several times with different start points - Option 2: Compute hierarchical clustering on small random sample and choose cluster centers as start points ("Buckshot" algorithm) - How to choose k? - Try for different k and compare quality score(s)

-- Chose the doc in the middle of a cluster as representative - Kaufman, Rousseeuw (1990): "Partitioning around medoids (pam)." in Finding groups in data: an introduction to cluster analysis - Advantage - Less sensitive to outliers - Also works for non-metric spaces as no "new" center point needs to be computed - Disadvantage: Increased complexity - Finding the median doc requires computing all pair-wise distances in each cluster in each round - Overall complexity is O(n3) in each step - We can save re-computations at the expense of more space k-Medoid and Outlier
+- Chose the doc in the middle of a cluster as representative - Kaufman, Rousseeuw (1990): "Partitioning around medoids (pam)." in Finding groups in data: an introduction to cluster analysis - Advantage - Less sensitive to outliers - Also works for non-metric spaces as no "new" center point need to be computed - Disadvantage: Increased complexity - Finding the median doc requires computing all pair-wise distances in each cluster in each round - Complexity is O(n3) in each step - We can save re-computations at the expense of more space k-Medoid and Outlier